tvpollet/tvpollet.github.io/_pages/thesis_projects.md

 * **Templates**.
 Rather than starting a survey from scratch, I might have some templates already for complex designs (e.g., social network surveys).
 Contact me before you start designing your survey.
 * **Access**.
 If you are making your own survey, I will require full access to it.
 [Here](https://www.qualtrics.com/support/survey-platform/my-projects/sharing-a-project/){:target="_blank"} you find explained how to share it.
 Make sure I have full rights!

+## Attention checks.

+You might want to include some measures to check data quality, such as attention checks, [example here](https://doi.org/10.1016/j.paid.2018.03.022){:target="_blank"}.

 # How many participants should I get? - Power Analysis.

 ## How many participants?
 Original study